Men in Black 3: Plot

 As the present-day Boris arrives in the past and convinces his younger self to join forces with him, Griffin gives the ArcNet to K and J. After deducing the device must be attached to the Apollo 11 rocket to send it into Earth's orbit, J reluctantly reveals K's impending death.
 With Griffin revealing that only K can successfully attach the device, K encourages J to take the risk.
-The trio use jetpacks to reach Cape Canaveral, where Griffin advises the pair to tell the truth.
-They are apprehended by military police and a colonel, but Griffin shows the colonel the importance of their mission.
+The trio use jetpacks to reach Cape Canaveral, where Griffin advises the pair to tell the truth to the military police instead of neuralyzing them.
+They are apprehended by the colonel, but Griffin shows him the importance of their mission.
 The colonel subsequently assists them in reaching the rocket while Griffin leaves, assuring J that history will be restored once K takes Boris' arm.
 The Borises attack the agents, but they defeat them before K attaches the ArcNet.
 Present-day Boris falls into the launchpad's flame trench and is incinerated by the rocket's exhaust while the ArcNet is successfully deployed.

 K reunites with the colonel, but the latter sacrifices himself to save him from the younger Boris, who goads K into arresting him.
-K refuses, killing him instead.
+K refuses, killing him instead and breaking the loop.
 K soon learns the colonel's son, James, was nearby and reluctantly neuralyzes him.
-Witnessing the events from afar, J realizes the colonel was his father and his younger self's presence kept him from forgetting K. Returning to a restored 2012, J reconciles with K while Griffin tells the viewers "this is [his] new favorite moment in human history."
+Witnessing the events from afar, J realizes the colonel was his father and his younger self's presence kept him from forgetting K. Returning to a restored 2012, J reconciles with K while un-aged Griffin tells the viewers "this is [his] new favorite moment in human history."